NYUAD-IM/artintel/WeeklySchedule.md

 - Techniques for interactive machine learning

 #### Homework ####
-- **Sign up** for your Final Project group in the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
+- **Sign up** for your Final Project group in Brightspace
-- **Develop** the rough idea for your final project and add it to the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
+- **Develop** the rough idea for your final project and add it your group description in Brightspace

 ### <a name="week12.2"></a>Week 12 (11/25) - Final Project Check-in / Work Session
 - Final project check-in